Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/ChildAssociationsApi.md

 var opts = {
   'assocType': "assocType_example", // {String} Restrict the returned results to only those of the given association type 'where': "where_example", // {String} Optionally filter the list by assocType.
-Here's an example:
+Here's an example:*   where=(assocType='my:assoctype')

-*   where=(assocType='my:assoctype')

-  'include': "include_example", // {String} Return additional info, eg. aspect, properties, path, isLink 'fields': ["fields_example"] // {[String]} A list of field names.
+  'include': "include_example", // {String} Return additional info, eg. aspect, properties, path, isLink 'fields': ["fields_example"] /* {[String]} A list of field names.
                                 You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.

                                 The list applies to a returned individual entity or entries within a collection.

-If the API method also supports the **include** parameter, then the fields specified in the **include** parameter are returned in addition to those specified in the **fields** parameter.
+                                If the API method also supports the **include** parameter, then the fields specified in the **include** parameter are returned in addition to those specified in the **fields** parameter.*/

 };
 apiInstance.listSecondaryChildAssociations(parentId, opts).then(function(data) {